JeanKwon/Arduino-Projects/README.md

 # Arduino-Projects
+These projects are done through UCI IEEE Open Project Space

 IMU Brightness Indicator : <br />
 * Brightness of 3 LEDs changed based on the orientation of the IMU
 * Used I2C to communicate with IMU